Soul Mate No. 9

 "Soul Mate #9" is a song by Australian singer Tina Arena.
 It was recorded for her fourth studio album Just Me and was released as its lead single in September 2001.
 The single was only a moderate success, peaking just outside the top 20 in Australia.
-It also charted at #77 in Switzerland.
+It also charted at number 77 in Switzerland.

 It was later included on Arena's greatest hits album Greatest Hits 1994–2004.